-Opened as the Columbia Theater in 1911 and designed by architect J. E. O. Pridmore, this 1550-seat legitimate house was remodeled in 1923 by A.H.
-Woods and renamed the Adelphi Theater.
-In 1931, the theater was turned into a movie house, and given yet another new name at this time, the Clark (it sat close to the intersection of Clark and Madison Streets).
+Opened as the Columbia Theatre in 1911 and designed by architect J. E. O. Pridmore, this 1,550-seat legitimate house was remodeled in 1923 by A.H.
+Woods and renamed the Adelphi Theatre.
+In 1931, the theatre was turned into a movie house, and given yet another new name at this time, the Clark Theatre (it sat close to the intersection of N. Clark Street and W. Madison Street).

-During the 50s, the original Blue Note jazz nightclub, which hosted such legends as Duke Ellington, Ella Fitzgerald, Louis Armstrong and Sarah Vaughan, was located just a couple doors down from the Clark, until it closed in the early 60s.
+During the 1950’s, the original Blue Note jazz nightclub, which hosted such legends as Duke Ellington, Ella Fitzgerald, Louis Armstrong and Sarah Vaughan, was located just a couple doors down from the Clark Theatre, until it closed in the early-1960’s.

-The Clark continued to operate into the early 70s (by then screening adult films), last operated by the Kohlberg chain.
-The theater was razed in 1974, along with the entire block of late 19th and early 20th century buildings it was part of.
+The Clark Theatre continued to operate into the early-1970’s (by then screening adult films), last operated by the Kohlberg chain.
+The theatre was razed in 1974, along with the entire block of late 19th and early 20th century buildings it was part of.